zuzannna/jekyll-now/_posts/2017-5-2-Wikipedia-Users.md

 ---
 layout: post
-title: 📚👀User analytics on Wikipedia EL data 💻
+title: 📚👀User analytics on Wikipedia event-logging data 💻
 ---

-Data: here
+data: here
-Techniques: k-means clustering, clickthrough rate
+techniques: k-means clustering, clickthrough rate

 ---

 A lot of companies rely on event logging (EL) to track a variety of performance and usage metrics to help make decisions.
 In this analysis I dove into one week of Wikipedia users' data to answer the following questions: